Salary Slip Format

 Visit our full FAQ page or get in touch with Frederic, Co-Founder of PayrollRabbit.

 - Yes!
-We offer free payslip template downloads in both Word and Excel formats.
-These editable payslip templates are professionally designed and can be customized with your company branding and employee information.
+We offer a free payslip template to download in both Word and Excel formats.
+We put a lot of effort into these payslip templates, and they can be customised with your company branding and employee information.

-- Our editable payslip templates are available in .docx and .xlsx formats.
-Both formats are compatible with Microsoft Office, Google Workspace, and other popular office applications.
-You can easily open and edit these templates on any device.
+- The main difference is the format of these payslip templates, as they are either in .docx and .xlsx formats.
+Both formats are compatible with Microsoft Office, Google Workspace, and other typical work applications.
+You can easily open and edit these templates on all standard devices.

 - Absolutely!
-Our simple payslip template Excel free download options are fully editable.
-You can easily modify company details, add your logo, adjust calculation formulas, and customize the layout to match your organization's requirements.
+Our payslip templates are fully customisable.
+You can easily modify the company details, add your logo, adjust calculation formulas, and customise the layout to match your organisation's requirements.